vasilakisfil/Introspected-REST/README.md

 along with information on the data types.
 For that we will use JSON Schemas, a powerful spec that enables you to describe and validate your JSON data.

+It is very probable that there _is_ an implementation for that MicroType for the client's environment.

 ##### 10.2.1.1.
 User resource

 ```json